staboss/convolutional-codes/README.md

-# Implementation of the data transmission model through BSC channel
+# Implementation of the data transmission BSC model
 ### How to build:
 `mvn package`
 ### How to run: